List of Charlie and the Chocolate Factory characters: Grandpa Joe

 Grandpa Joe is one of Charlie's four bed-ridden grandparents.
 He tells Charlie (and the reader) the story of Willy Wonka's chocolate factory and the mystery of the secret workers.
-When Charlie finds the Golden Ticket, Grandpa Joe leaps out of bed in joy and is chosen as the one to accompany Charlie in the tour of the factory.
-In the sequel book, he and all members of Charlie's family ride with Charlie and Wonka in the Great Glass Elevator and assists the rescue of the Commuter Capsule from the Vermicious Knids.
+When Charlie finds the Golden Ticket, Grandpa Joe leaps out of bed in joy and is chosen as the one to accompany Charlie on the tour of the factory.
+In the sequel book, he and all members of Charlie's family ride with Charlie and Wonka in the Great Glass Elevator and assist the rescue of the Commuter Capsule from the Vermicious Knids.
 Grandpa Joe's age is given as "ninety-six and a half" in Charlie and the Chocolate Factory, making him the eldest of Charlie's grandparents, but in the musical, it is stated he is almost ninety and a half.

 The character was played by Jack Albertson in the 1971 film adaptation Willy Wonka & the Chocolate Factory.
-In this film, he is often excitable, paranoid, and stubborn, and appears anxious that Charlie won the contest, and becomes angry when Charlie is dismissed without reward because they had violated the rules by stealing Fizzy Lifting Drinks and not following the tour, which indicated that Charlie violated the contract, before realizing that returning the everlasting gobstopper was the true test.
+In this film, he is often excitable, paranoid, and stubborn, and convinces Charlie to sneak away from the tour to try Fizzy Lifting Drinks.
+He becomes angry when Charlie is dismissed without reward and threatens to give the everlasting gobstopper to Slugworth before Charlie returns it of his own volition.

 The character was played by David Kelly in the 2005 film adaptation, Charlie and the Chocolate Factory.
 Veteran actor Gregory Peck was originally selected to play the role, but he died in 2003 before filming began.
 This version of the character is written as more calm than the 1971 version.
 An original backstory to Grandpa Joe's past was added to Tim Burton's film, wherein it is said that Joe worked for Wonka until the latter fired all his workers from his factory due to constant corporate espionage by rival confectionery manufacturers.
 When he returns to the factory with Charlie for the tour and stated that he used to work for him, Wonka asks if he was one of the spies working for one of his rivals.
 Joe assures he wasn't and Wonka welcomes him back.

-While Grandpa Joe's character was portrayed sympathetically, he (particularly the 1971 film representation) later became the subject of heavy internet parody, especially for his eagerness to accompany Charlie despite having been bedridden and not contributing to the family financially.
+While Grandpa Joe is portrayed sympathetically in all versions, the release of the 2005 film saw the character become the subject of heavy internet parody characterizing him as a "lazy freeloader who spends years in bed...then springs to life the moment there’s something fun for him to do."